MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 For each deloyment group that you defined in your deployment plan, create a unique Office application using the steps below.
 For example, if you have four deployment groups, you'll create four Office applications and deploy them to four different collections.

 When using the Office Customization Tool, we recommend including certain settings.
-We call those out in the steps below, but here's a list:
+We call those out in the steps below, but here's a quick list:

-- Software: Choose Office 365 ProPlus.
+- Software: Office 365 ProPlus.
 - Languages: To install the same language as the operating system, choose Match Operating System.
 You can also select **Fallback to the CDN** to use the Office CDN as a backup source for language packs.
 - Installation channel: Choose **Semi-Annual Channel (Targeted)** for the installation package for the pilot group and **Semi-Annual Channel** for the broad group.
 - Updates: To manage updates to Office automatically, choose **Retrieve updates from the Office CDN** and make sure **Automatically check for updates** is selected.
 If you want to manage updates with Configuration Manager, choose that option.
 - Upgrades: Choose to automatically remove all previous MSI versions of Office and to automatically upgrade 2013 Click-to-Run versions of Office.
 You can also choose to install the same language as any removed MSI versions of Office, but make sure to include those languages in your installation package.
-- Additional properties: Choose **Off** for the **Display level** and **On** for the **Automatically accept the EULA** to enable a silent installation.
+- Additional properties: To silently install Office for your users, choose **Off** for the **Display level** and **On** for the **Automatically accept the EULA**.
 - Application settings: Define any Office settings you want to enable, including VBA macro notifications, default file locations, and default file formats

 To create and deploy an Office installation package, do the following: